 Lentils provide bulk, fiber and plant-based protein, as well as being a simple and staple store cupboard ingredient.
 This is the Jewish Food Hero recipe for a bare-bones lentil soup which you can adapt, adjust and embellish to suit your family’s tastes and whatever you have in the fridge.

 Imagine a situation where you can throw all your vegetables into one pot and it turns into a delicious, filling Italian soup.
 You’ve just imagined this minestrone.
 The inclusion of whole beans gives this dish a filling protein punch.
 Simply sweat the vegetables in stock rather than oil to cut the unnecessary calories.

 The simple swap of vegetable for beef stock makes this vegan version of a soup classic.
 You can use any onions in any combination, they all turn to sweet sticky gorgeousness when they’re cooked down with the balsamic vinegar.

 Children love the smooth sweetness of this vibrant orange soup.
 Perfectly good just as it is, you could also sprinkle on some pumpkin seeds, spice it up with a pinch of chili flakes, or add crunchy oven baked croutons (no need for oil, just put diced bread into the oven on high until they brown).

 As soups go, it’s hard to find a more vibrant visual feast than this fuschia beauty.
 Root vegetables are satiating and provide a solid basis for our meals, and beetroot is no exception.
 This recipe calls for a vegan yogurt or vegan cream cheese topping, although I think it tastes just as good with a side of plain crusty white bread for dipping.

-Your turn: Please share your go-to soup recipes for every day and special occasions in the comments below!
+Your turn: Please share your go-to soup recipes for Chanukah, for every day and special occasions in the comments below!